 Teaching assistantship (T4) is paid in equal monthly installments based on the total hours and over the period of the contract.
 Appointments are based on the length of the course.
 The pay is payable on the 28th of each month, or the closest Friday if the 28th falls on a weekend.
 Log in to ESS review your statement.

-The Department of Chemistry at StG campus, University of Toronto, is hiring teaching assistants for courses to be offered during the 2018-2019 academic year.
+The Department of Chemistry at StG campus, University of Toronto, is hiring teaching assistants for courses to be offered during the 2020 summer session.
 The number of positions available/required for each course, and the hours allocated to each position, are determined by enrolment and are subject to budgetary constraints.